Skip to main content

 Counts Toward 5/24YesNo (business cards generally do not)

-The personal card carries a lower $550 annual fee and offers nearly identical earning rates and travel benefits.
+The personal Sapphire Reserve carries the same $795 annual fee and offers a comparable slate of earning rates and travel benefits.
 The business version adds employee cards, spending controls, and business reporting tools, while also keeping your business spending separate from personal expenses for cleaner accounting.

-For sole proprietors with limited business travel, the personal card is likely the better value.
-But for businesses with multiple employees who travel, the business version's ability to issue employee cards, consolidate points, and manage spending centrally makes the $245 premium well worth it.
+For sole proprietors with limited business travel, the personal card is likely the better fit.
+But for businesses with multiple employees who travel, the business version's ability to issue employee cards, consolidate points, and manage spending centrally easily justifies carrying it instead of — or alongside — the personal card.
 The two cards also maintain separate points balances, so holding both lets you accumulate rewards faster across personal and business spending simultaneously.

 Sapphire Reserve Business vs Ink Business Preferred